 Before St. Monica's can use or disclose any information about your health in a manner which is not described above, it must first obtain your specific written consent allowing it to make the disclosure.
-Any such written consent may be revoked by you in writing.
+Any such written consent may be revoked by you preferably in writing or verbal communication.

 Under HIPAA you have the right to request restrictions on certain uses and disclosures of your health information.
 St. Monica's is not required to agree to any restrictions you request, but if it does agree then it is bound by that agreement and may not use or disclose any information which you have restricted except as necessary in a medical emergency.

 You have the right to request that we communicate with you by alternative means or at an alternative location.
 St. Monica's will accommodate such requests that are reasonable and will not request an explanation from you.
 Under HIPAA you also have the right to inspect and copy your own health information maintained by St. Monica's, except to the extent that the information contains psychotherapy notes or information compiled for use in a civil, criminal or administrative proceeding or in other limited circumstances.